There’s a misconception about motivation. I hear people say all the time that “motivation isn’t important”.

 A discussion about big dreams would not be complete without talking about failure.

 A major reason why many people do not pursue their dreams is because of their fear of failure.
-Imagine for a second if fear or failure didn’t exist in the world, what would you do in this kind of world?
+Imagine for a second if fear didn’t exist in the world, what would you do in this kind of world?

 Lucky for us, fear is just a mental game.
 Unless you’re being attacked by a bear and there’s a legitimate threat to your life, most of our fears are self-inflicted.
 There are three types of fear.
 Fear of loss, fear of failure, and fear of success (believe it or not).

 Failure is always a possibility.
 There is no true success without failures and setbacks.
 Look at every successful person in the history of the world.
 They all experienced failure.
 Failure is hurtful and disappointing, but this fear causes premature death to your dreams more than anything else.
-It would be naïve to ignore that failure is a possibility, but at the same time it should not hold you back from taking action.
+It would be naïve to ignore that failure is a possibility, but at the same time, it should not hold you back from taking action.
 We ALL have fears.
 Face your fears and do it anyway.

 The main motivation of humankind is to be free, to express our true selves and pursue our dreams without restriction - and to experience what we call personal freedom.